jackiehjm/stx-docs/doc/source/cli_ref/system.rst

     Show disk partition attributes.

 ******************
-CEPH configuration
+Ceph configuration
 ******************

-The following set of commands is used to configure and manage CEPH OSDs, CEPH tiers, and CEPH storage cluster backends.
+The following set of commands is used to configure and manage Ceph OSDs, Ceph tiers, and Ceph storage cluster backends.

 ``ceph-mon-add``

 ``ceph-mon-delete``

 ``ceph-mon-list``
-    List CEPH mons.
+    List Ceph mons.

 ``ceph-mon-modify``